-- 1 In the system tree, go to Chassis Overview and click Network > Network.
-The Network Configuration page is displayed. - In the IPv4 Settings section, click Advanced Settings.
-The Log in Security page is displayed. - Alternatively, to access the Log in Security page, in the system tree, go to Chassis Overview, click Security > Log in.
-3 To enable the IP range checking feature, in the IP Range section, select the IP Range Enabled option. - The IP Range Address and IP Range Mask fields are activated. - 4 In the IP Range Address and IP Range Mask fields, type the range of IP addresses and IP range masks that you want to block from accessing CMC. - For more information, see the CMC Online Help. - 5 Click Apply to save your settings.
+- 1. In the system tree, go to Chassis Overview and click Network > Network.
+The Network Configuration page is displayed. - 2.
+In the IPv4 Settings section, click Advanced Settings.
+The Log in Security page is displayed.

+Alternatively, to access the Log in Security page, in the system tree, go to Chassis Overview, click Security > Log in.

+- To enable the IP range checking feature, in the IP Range section, select the IP Range Enabled option.
+The IP Range Address and IP Range Mask fields are activated. - 4.
+In the IP Range Address and IP Range Mask fields, type the range of IP addresses and IP range masks that you want to block from accessing CMC.

+5. Click Apply to save your settings.